“Scotia Wildlife Sanctuary … a vitally important project for Australia and for the planet.” – Sir David Attenborough

 Thanks partly to its relatively short grazing history, Scotia’s habitats are in good condition and support a stunning diversity of wildlife.
 More importantly, AWC has established a fox and cat-free area protecting 8,000 hectares of the sanctuary (until recently, the largest on mainland Australia – the largest is now at Newhaven).

-We have re-established wild, self-sustaining populations of 5 nationally threatened mammals: the Bilby, Numbat, Bridled Nailtail Wallaby, Brush-tailed Bettong and Burrowing Bettong.
+We have re-established wild, self-sustaining populations of four nationally threatened mammals: the Bilby, Numbat, Bridled Nailtail Wallaby, and Burrowing Bettong.
 For these animals, the work at Scotia is vital to safeguarding them from extinction.

 Outside the feral predator-free area, AWC’s land management protects a wealth of other inland biodiversity, such as a diverse population of small mammals, including threatened species such as the Southern Ningaui and Bolam’s Mouse.
 There are over 170 bird species such as Malleefowl, Major Mitchell’s Cockatoo, Scarlet-chested Parrot, Striated Grasswren, Pied Honeyeater and Chestnut Quail-thrush, and over 50 reptiles including threatened species such as the Western Blue-tongue and the Marbled Delma.